 Through a stock purchase agreement in September 2007, the Company completed the purchase of all of the equity interests in CPI and related companies and subsidiaries (collectively, the "CPI Companies") that the Company did not already own.
-Michael Cohl, a director of Live Nation, owned both a direct and an indirect ownership interest in the CPI Companies at the time of the completion of this purchase.
-The CPI Companies and the Company have entered into a Services

-Agreement with KSC Consulting (Barbados) Inc. ("KSC") which provides for the executive services of Mr. Cohl, pursuant to which Mr. Cohl serves as Chief Executive Officer of the CPI Companies and Chairman and Chief Executive Officer of the Company's Live Nation Artists division for a term of five years.
-For the three months ended March 31, 2008 and 2007, KSC was paid \$0.4 million and \$0.3 million, respectively, related to these services.
+Michael Cohl, a director of Live Nation at the time, owned both a direct and an indirect ownership interest in the CPI Companies at the time of the completion of this purchase.
+The CPI Companies and the Company concurrently entered into a services agreement with KSC Consulting (Barbados) Inc. ("KSC") which provided for the executive services of Mr. Cohl, pursuant to which Mr. Cohl served as Chief Executive Officer of the CPI Companies and Chairman and Chief Executive Officer of the Company's former Live Nation Artists division for a term of five years.
+In June 2008, the parties entered into an amendment to the services agreement, under which Mr. Cohl will perform consulting services for the Company through June 2012.
+In connection with this amendment, the Company paid KSC a lump-sum payment of \$4.5 million as full payment for Mr. Cohl's services under the consulting engagement.
+As part of that amendment, Mr. Cohl resigned as a director of the Company and from all offices he held with the Company.
+For the three months ended June 30, 2008 and 2007 and the six months ended June 30, 2008 and 2007, KSC was paid \$0.4 million, \$0.2 million, \$0.8 million and \$0.5 million, respectively, under the original services agreement.
 In addition, in March 2008, KSC was awarded a bonus of 41,220 shares of the Company's common stock that were issued in April 2008.